Kevin Paige: Career

 After the success of his self-titled debut album, Paige toured as an opening act on pop singer Debbie Gibson's world tour.
 Paige toured through the US, Japan, Europe, and Australia both with Gibson and solo.

 He went on to become a songwriter for Zomba Music Group and a music-minister at Lindenwood Christian Church in Memphis, before becoming music director at Catholic Church of the Incarnation in Collierville, Tennessee.
 With his wife, Bethany Paige, Kevin has released multiple CDs including Christmas with the Paiges and the contemporary Christian disc entitled Faith, Hope, Love, Passion.

-Partnering with his wife, Kevin Paige anchored Alfred's on Beale, a major nightclub on historic Beale Street in Memphis, TN, for more than 20 years.
+Partnering with his wife, Kevin Paige anchored Alfred's on Beale, a major nightclub on historic Beale Street in Memphis, Tennessee, for more than 20 years.
 The pair left Alfred's to focus more on Christian music ministry.

 Currently, Kevin and his wife perform for festivals, private functions, major sporting events, and other venues around the Mid-South area.